-The first level of regulation on uL10 is at the transcriptional level in E. coli.
+The first level of regulation of uL10 is at the transcriptional level in E. coli.
 A study determined the promoter strength of rplJ in comparison to other gene promoters, and found that the strength of the promoter for transcription changed with temperature and salt concentrations (Kajitani and Ishihama 1983).
-Further, the rplJ gene is co-transcribed with both rpoB and rpoC (Linn and Scaife 1978; Yamamoto and Nomura 1978).
-So while promoter strength and environmental conditions can lead to the transcriptional regulation of uL10, proposed intrinsic attenuatators in the operon reduce the expression of the rpo genes while keeping the ribosomal proteins in the same operon at around ~5 times the abundance (Barry, Squires, and Squires 1979).
+Further, the rplJ gene is co-transcribed with both rpoB and rpoC, which encoding the [] subunits of RNA polymerase, respectively (Linn and Scaife 1978; Yamamoto and Nomura 1978).
+While promoter strength and environmental conditions can lead to the transcriptional regulation of uL10, proposed intrinsic attenuators in the operon reduce the expression of the rpo genes.
+This results in approximately 5 times the amount of mRNA encoding the ribosomal proteins compared to the RNA polymerase proteins (Barry, Squires, and Squires 1979).